 Once the first layer has dried thoroughly, place a small amount of alcohol into the core of the pad and "spirit" the surface, using the same "airplane" technique you used in applying the sealing coat.
 This step will remove the oil that has risen to the surface while the shellac was curing.
 The oil must be removed before applying the next coat.

 Repeat the entire polishing and spiriting process six to eight times until you're satisfied with the finish.
 Examine the surface at all angles under bright light.
 If any blemishes in the finish need to be addressed, sand them out using 1,200-grit wet/dry sandpaper and a couple of drops of oil.
 Remove the sawdust with a very light amount of alcohol, and continue polishing and spiriting as necessary to eliminate the blemish and even out the finish.

 At this point, you should have a spectacular, blemish-free, mirror-like finish on your woodworking project.
 The French polish is completed, and you could merely leave the project as is.
 However, a final glazing step will add luster.

-To add a glaze, make a 1-lb. mix of shellac or thin out some of 2-lb. premixed shellac as directed by the manufacturer.
+To add a glaze, make a 1 pound mix of shellac or thin out some of the 2-pound premixed shellac as directed by the manufacturer.
 Add a small amount of shellac into the pad, along with a couple of drops of oil onto the cover, and apply this mixture using the "airplane" strokes.
 This thinner layer of shellac will help fill any barely visible blemishes that may remain from the previous step.
 Be certain to pay special attention to the corners and edges of the project, as they tend to be overlooked.
 Add as many coats of this final glazing as necessary to reach the finished look that you desire.